Centre of the Earth

 By Public Transport

 Bus routes include 82,87 and 88 from the town centre run to the City Hospital on Dudley Road.
-City centre bus stops have recently changed - click here to download a map of their new positions.

 You may catch the Metro service from Snow Hill station to Winson Green Outer Circle Stationabout 15 minutes walk from the Centre of the Earth.